 “I can’t explain now.
 Can I crash, or not?”

-“I’m in Miami on an extended visit to my headquarters for a tour company I work for.”
+“I’m in Miami on business for a tour company I work for.”

 “When will you be back?”